-The sun’s counterglow — or gegenschein — is kind of a stargazers’ legend.
-Every amateur astronomer has heard about it, only a few of them have actually seen it, and even fewer were lucky enough to capture an image of this dim and ghostlike apparition.
+The sun’s counterglow – or gegenschein – is a stargazers’ holy grail.
+Every amateur astronomer has heard of it.
+But only a few of them have ever seen it.
+And fewer still have captured an image of this dim and ghostlike apparition.
 As a fellow observer put it:

 The gegenschein is certainly not a GoTo object.